-An in-depth look at the balance sheets of the European Central Bank and the Bank of England
+An In-Depth Look at the Balance Sheets of the European Central Bank and the Bank of England

-After looking at the US Fed's and the Bank of Japan's (BOJ) balance sheets a while ago, it seemed logical to also dig a bit deeper into the balance sheets of the European Central Bank (ECB) and the Bank of England (BOE).
-After all, these four are the principal central banks that have engaged in some form of quantitative easing, so looking at their balance sheets should bring to light some interesting similarities and differences.px.gif
+After looking at the balance sheets of the US Fed and the Bank of Japan (BOJ) a while ago, let's take a look at the balance sheets of the European Central Bank (ECB) and the Bank of England (BOE) next.
+These four central banks have all dabbled in quantitative easing in recent years, so comparing their balance sheets should bring to light some interesting similarities and differences.px.gif

-Data on the ECB's balance sheet is available from the ECB's Statistical Data Warehouse.
-Data on the BOE's balance sheet is available from the BOE's database.
-Both are covered by the pdfetch package, but unfortunately weekly data isn't supported for the ECB, so I used the ecb package instead.
-Plotting the ECBs balance sheet was fairly straightforward, thanks to the documentation available on the ECB's homepage.
-As with the US Fed and the BOJ, I group items into categories roughly corresponding used by International Monetary Fund (IMF) in its International Financial Statistics and plot them using ggplot2 and plotly.
+Plotting the ECB's balance sheet is a breeze, thanks to the detailed documentation available on the ECB's homepage.
+Just like we did with the US Fed and the BOJ, we group items broadly following the categories used by the International Monetary Fund (IMF) in its International Financial Statistics.
+We then plot the figures using ggplot2 and plotly.

 ecb.area.png